-Agencies who intend to award a hosted service or application to an external hosting provider must first request an Exemption from IT Statutory Policy.
+Agencies who intend to award a service or application to an external provider must first request an Exemption from IT Statutory Policy.
 This request needs to be made after the intent to award but before the contract is signed.
 The process includes these steps:

 NDIT's Service Level Objective is to complete the process within 30 days of receiving an agency's submission.
 Due to complexity, some requests may require more than 30 days.
 Agencies are strongly encouraged to account for this process when building project schedules.

 North Dakota Century Code (Chapter 54-59-11) mandates that each executive branch state agency or institution participate in the IT Planning Process and submit an IT Plan every even-numbered year.

 ITD provides review, consultation, and general assistance to North Dakota state agencies regarding IT procurement and contracting best practices.